American Identity

 About

-This piece was motivated by the growing anti-immigration rhetoric in American politics in recent years, in particular 2017-2021.
-I wanted to convey a sense of my own personal immigrant identity against a backdrop of a society fractured in its views towards immigrants.
+Anti-immigration rhetoric in American politics grew in 2017-2021, and exploded in 2025 .
+I use my own personal immigrant identity against as a backdrop to a society fractured in its views towards immigrants.
 The individual panels are plaster casts representing damage but latent with the hope and expectation of repair.
-The colorless flag is intended to represent faded values, whilst in the forefront a fingerprint of an immigrant (the artist’s) spans and connects the fractured components.
+The colorless flag represents faded values, while in the forefront a fingerprint of an immigrant (the artist’s) spans and the fractured components.
+We are all immigrants from somewhere.

 Detail